chaunceygardiner/weewx-loopdata/docs/index.md

 Below, loopdata is driving weewx-celestial's satellite pages, captured live from the running page (2-second frames played at about 30&times; speed):
-NOAA-21 crosses the Palo Alto sky before dawn on August 8, 2026 —
+NOAA-21 crosses the Palo Alto sky before dawn on August 15, 2026 —
-01:35&rarr;01:48 PDT, peaking 16&deg; in the east.
+02:43&rarr;02:58 PDT, peaking 74&deg; in the east-southeast.
 The dome places the satellite from per-packet almanac position fields, and the roster rows are `next_pass` fields.
 The satellite rises sunlit at full brass, and mid-pass the dome's marker flips to a hollow ring as NOAA-21 enters Earth's shadow;
 the roster's NOAA-21 row reads "overhead now" for exactly as long as the